surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 a **`List<T>`**.

-When using a `[List<T>]` object, you need to create the list with a specific type, like `[String]` or `[Int]`.
+When using a `[List<T>]` object, you need to create the list with a specific type, like `[String]` or `[int]`.
 When you add objects of a different type to the list, they are cast to the specified type.
 If they can't be cast to the specified type, the method raises an exception.

 ```powershell